Divyansh747/Ansible_Task3/README.md

 # Ansible_Task3
-Launching Webserver And configuring WebServer on top of AWS with the help of Ansible
+Launching Webserver And configuring LoadBalancer on top of AWS with the help of Ansible